g2384/Life-In-The-UK/FourLands.md

 ---

-# Three devolved administrations in the UK
+# Devolved administrations in the UK

-They are:
+- Since **1997**, some powers have been devolved from the central government to give people in Wales, Scotland and Northern Ireland more control over matters that directly affect them.
+- central UK government controls:
+  - Policy and laws governing defence
+  - foreign affairs
+  - immigration
+  - taxation
+  - social security
+- devolved administrations controls:
+  - many other public services, such as education
+- The devolved administrations each have their own **civil service**.
+- Three administrations:
   - the Welsh Assembly
   - the Scottish Parliament
   - the Northern Ireland Assembly

-The devolved administrations each have their own **civil service**.

-Policy and laws governing defence, foreign affairs, immigration, taxation and social security all remain under central UK government control.
-However, many other public services, such as education, are controlled by the devolved administrations.
+- The UK government has the power to suspend all devolved assemblies.
+It has used this power several times in **Northern Ireland** when local political leaders found it difficult to work together.
+However, the Assembly has been running successfully since 2007.

 |Title|Wales|Scotland|Northern Ireland|
 |---|---|---|---|